MeMAD-project/cross-lingual-retrieval/README.md

-# MeMAD cross-lingual content retrieval experiments
+# MeMAD cross-lingual content retrieval

-This repository is a **work in progress**, but will eventually contain the combined scripts and models related to MeMAD automatic cross-lingual content retrieval experiments.
+This repository contains the combined scripts and models related to the MeMAD automatic cross-lingual content retrieval experiments.

 ## Dependencies